-There are different ways to measure how \emph{balanced} a given load distribution is, each giving rise to a different optimization objective.
-One such objective is to minimize the maximal load assigned to a voter, \ie $\min_x \max_{i\in N}\bar x_i$.
-(This is equivalent to minimizing the maximal difference between a voter load and the average voter load.)
-Obviously, the average voter load $\frac{k}{n}$ is a lower bound on the maximal voter load, and we call a load distribution $x$ \emph{perfect} if $\bar x_i = \frac{k}{n}$ for all $i \in N$.
+There are different ways of measuring how \emph{balanced} a given load distribution is, each giving rise to a different optimization objective.
+One such objective is to minimize the maximum load assigned to a voter, \ie $\min_x \max_{i\in N}\bar x_i$.
+(This is equivalent to minimizing the maximum difference between a voter load and the average voter load.)
+Obviously, the average voter load $\frac{k}{n}$ is a lower bound on the maximum voter load, and we call a load distribution $x$ \emph{perfect} if $\bar x_i = \frac{k}{n}$ for all $i \in N$.
 Another objective is to minimize the \emph{variance} of voter loads, \ie the sum of squared distances from the average voter load.
 Again, a perfect load distribution is optimal for this objective.

 We further distinguish between ``\opti'' methods, where we solve a global optimization problem to find a load distribution optimizing the objective, and ``sequential'' methods, where we iteratively construct a load distribution, in each round greedily choosing a candidate optimizing the objective at that iteration.